Learn To Skate

 When

-NCMYH Sting Learn to Skate Program is broken into 4 sessions (registration is required for each session).
+Our Learn to Skate Program is divided into four sessions, with registration required for each one.

-The first session starts in September and runs for 6 weeks.
+The first session begins in September and lasts for six weeks.

 Where